mcuntz/mcplot/docs/html/_sources/userguide.rst

 * The command line options **--dpi** and **--transparent** set the equivalent keywords in :meth:`~matplotlib.figure.Figure.savefig`.
-They are set by default to 300 and False, respectively.
+They are 300 and False by default, respectively.
 * **bbox_inches** is set to 'tight' with a very small padding **pad_inches** of 0.035.

-After fiddling with any of the class variables, it is a good idea to call **set_matplotlib_rcparams()** again (see example below), which sets some defaults such as the color of the boxplot whiskers of which one might not have thought themselves.
+After fiddling with any of the class variables, it is a good idea to call **set_matplotlib_rcparams()** again (see example below), which sets some defaults such as setting the color of the boxplot whiskers to the foreground colour, of which one might not have thought themselves.

 More command line options